Folio Corporation: Market reception

-Folio had its roots in local area networks, "intranets", and CD-ROM publishing.
 Open Market found Folio's technology difficult to integrate into its own technology for e-commerce websites and web content management.
 In a later bankruptcy court hearing, one of the statements showed that "Folio was more designed for multimedia distribution.
 It was not really focused on the Web.
 Making a conversion of that product over to the Web was actually going to be more costly than [initially thought]".

 Folio 4.2 was released by Open Market in October 1998.
 At the same time, Open Market released LivePublish to replace the earlier Folio SiteDirector.
-(A SiteDirector license was priced at $4,995) SiteDirector was developed as a way for companies to publish information previously available only in LAN-based versions of Folio's software.
+SiteDirector was developed as a way for companies to publish information previously available only in LAN-based versions of Folio's software.
 Several companies that use Folio's products internally were adding SiteDirector to sell access to their private repositories on the Web.

 In mid-1998, Open Market licensed Folio technology to ITM Products for that company's new Fusion technology to bridge between Lotus Notes databases to Folio infobases.
-(The Fusion product sold for about $15,000 for a 300-seat license.)

 "Open Market's first quarter 1999 revenue of $12.6 million for its e-commerce products grew 116 percent over the same period of the previous year.
 Folio product sales tallied only $3 million for the same quarter."

 Although still the number one seller of consumer e-commerce software, Open Market's share of its market fell from 31 percent in 1997, to 22 percent in 1998.
 It main competitor, BroadVision, was consistently gaining customers in the explosive $580 million e-commerce market.
 Open Market started out badly by focusing on large complex systems for large companies such as AT&T and Time Warner, building online shopping malls based on its $1 million software service contracts.
 The competition was focusing on smaller simple products aimed at individual businesses, and being able to respond to customer's rapid changing needs.

 Open Market struggled to integrate the Folio technology into its business model, and together with a growing sense of reality among investors and businesses of high tech internet-related stocks, the company was soon seeing serious decline in its fortunes.
 A change in management at Open Market, and a switch in technologies in mid-1999 saw the Folio technology licensed back to Pelo and a group of Utah investors that included Alan Ashton of WordPerfect fame, under the name of ABSB.